ElishevaAizen/SQL_Task/README.md

-This repository includes two options for SQL queries to get the second highest amount for document types
+INTERVIEW TASK : This repository includes two options for SQL queries to get the second highest amount for document types